Get the Change to Be the Change.

-The Changemaker Institute at Tulane supports students with ideas for social change that can evolve into sustainable ventures and potential careers.
-We work with Tulane graduate AND undergraduate students passionate about transforming New Orleans - both students who have an idea for social change and students who want to join the leadership team of these start-ups.
-We want to help students develop, test, and launch social ventures.
-These ventures can expand an existing project/program or create a new organization, they can develop into non-profits or for-profits; we want to support any idea with a strong social mission that can be sustainable and has potential to grow.
-Our 10-week Spring Incubator offers students:
+The Changemaker Institute is a student-led venture accelerator, meaning that it supports students with ideas for social change that can evolve into sustainable ventures and potential careers.
+The Institute serves Tulane graduate AND undergraduate students both who have an idea for a new social venture and who want to join a venture's leadership team.
+The Institute pairs students with expert mentors and exposes them to new workshop facilitators each week; a process through which students develop, test, and launch their ideas through experiential learning.
+Student ventures can expand an existing project or program or create a new organization, they can develop into non-profits or for-profits; the Institute supports any idea with a strong social mission that can scale and be sustainable.

-All Changemakers who submit a venture and develop it through the Changemaker Institute have the opportunity to apply for the NewDay Social Innovation Challenge, a chance to win up to $20,000 to launch a student-led venture.
-Additionally, all students that apply for the Changemaker Institute are automatically registered for Verb U. They are also eligible to apply for funding from the Alvarez Spark Innovation Fund.
+All participants who submit a venture and develop it through the Changemaker Institute have the opportunity to apply for the NewDay Social Innovation Challenge, a chance to win up to $30,000 to launch a student-led venture.
+Participants are also eligible to apply for funding from the Alvarez Spark Innovation Fund.
+The process of developing ideas around each workshop component in the Changemaker Institute provides students excellent preparation to be successful in these competitions.

 Becca Andrasko, Bee Mindful: Bee Mindful aims to increase bee populations for environmental reasons, benefit New Orleans’ communities (by working with urban farms, blighted properties, small-scale job creation and local food deserts) and serve buyers’ needs.